 There were many reasons for powerful people wanting Kennedy out of office, including but certainly not limited to, Bobby Kennedy’s aggressive prosecutions and investigations into the mob, arguably unmatched at anytime before or since in American history.
 There was also Kennedy’s threat to shatter the CIA into a thousand pieces, as well his desire to dismantle the “vast military Industrial complex!”.
 Kennedy was talking about reducing the United States’ involvement in Vietnam.
 It was reported that he used cannabis while in the White House.
 He was helping to dissipate remaining negative views towards other races, Catholics and immigrants.
 He was reading Jefferson and espousing some of the views of the Democratic-Republican Presidents.
 He was also intimidating Israel calling for nuclear inspections.
 There was the success of the Vienna Summit and the likely-hood of improved relations with Russia.
 There was his issuing of Executive Order 11110 and his communications with Indonesian President Sukarno that threatened the balance of world powers.
 Foreign powers helped overthrow Indonesia’s President Sukarno in 1966.
 Over the following thirty years, half a million Indonesian people died.
 The world view pursued as U.S. foreign policy by Allen Dulles and his brother John Foster Dulles, as secretary of state under Eisenhower, envisioned employing U.S. military action to preserve U.S. business interests, whether or not it was truly in U.S. national security interests.
 Kennedy had fired both the Director of the CIA, Allen Dulles, and the Deputy Director, Charles Cabell after the failed secret war in the Bay of Pigs.
 Cabell’s brother, Earl, was the mayor of Dallas at the time.

 According to his son, Robert Francis Kennedy Jr, Robert F. Kennedy believed that the Warren Commission was a “shoddy piece of craftsmanship”.
 Allen Welsh Dulles all but admitted at the time that the Warren Commission’s job was to cover up that the United States had become a Banana Republic via coup d’etat.
 Evelyn Maurine Norton Lincoln was the personal secretary to John F. Kennedy from his election to the United States Senate in 1953 until his 1963 assassination in Dallas.
 Lincoln wrote a letter dated October 7, 1994, to Richard Duncan, a teacher at North-side Middle School in Roanoke, VA, in which she stated: “As for the assassination is concerned it is my belief that there was a conspiracy because there were those that disliked him and felt the only way to get rid of him was to assassinate him.
 These five conspirators, in my opinion, were Lyndon B. Johnson, J. Edgar Hoover, the Mafia, the CIA, and the Cubans in Florida.”
 The FBI, the CIA, and The Pentagon have employed nazi’s or former nazi’s, mafia, economic hit-men, and professional murderers.
 During the Eisenhower administration it is with the end of alcohol prohibition, the rise of the modern drug trade, and state controlled gambling that the lines really started to blur.
 It is well known that many of the Kennedy’s were directly involved in these relations.
 History shows that Kennedy’s father used these ties to give his son’s political careers, including massive voter fraud in JFK’s presidential victory.
 Kennedy carried Cook County Illinois, which includes Chicago, by 318,736 votes — more than double his national margin of 118,574 votes.
-There is a plethora of evidence to suggest that Robert Kennedy was involved in a plot to kill Castro and cover it via a barrage of mainstream media disinformation.
-Some historians have alluded that this pre-existing plot, albeit having attempted to be called off and terribly botched, had it’s location and target changed, was carried out sooner than anticipated.
+There is evidence to suggest that there was a plot brewing to kill Castro and cover it via a barrage of mainstream media disinformation.
+Some historians have alluded that this pre-existing plot, albeit having attempted to be called off and terribly botched, had it’s location and target changed, and that it was carried out sooner than anticipated.

 Another interesting aspect of the fateful day is that Wednesday, Nov.
 20, 1963, an advertisement under “Club Activities” was published in the Dallas Morning News stating that George HW Bush, president, Zapata Off-Shore Co., would be speaking for the American Association of Oilwell Drilling contractors at 6:30 p.m., the next day at the Sheraton-Dallas Hotel.
 The advertisement places George H. W. Bush in Dallas the day before JFK was assassinated; there is no public record indicating when Bush left Dallas on that trip.
 Further, an FBI memo written by J. Edgar Hoover on Nov.
 29, 1963, advised that the FBI office in Miami warned the Department of State on Nov.
 23, 1963, one day after the assassination, that “some misguided anti-Castro group might capitalize on the present situation and undertake an unauthorized raid against Cuba, believing that the assassination of President John F. Kennedy might herald a change in U.S. policy, which is not true.”